Analysis | The toxic elitism of declaring voters to be unworthy of the task

 “It is not easy, and it is unpleasant, to adduce statistics evidencing the median cultural superiority of White over Negro: but it is a fact that obtrudes, one that cannot be hidden by ever-so-busy egalitarians and anthropologists.
 The question, as far as the White community is concerned, is whether the claims of civilization supersede those of universal suffrage.
 The British believe they do, and acted accordingly, in Kenya, where the choice was dramatically one between civilization and barbarism, and elsewhere; the South, where the conflict is by no means dramatic, as in Kenya, nevertheless perceives important qualitative differences between its culture and the Negroes’, and intends to assert its own.
 NATIONAL REVIEW believes that the South’s premises are correct.”

-The White votes in Jim Crow South were better voters, that's all.
+The White voters in the Jim Crow South were better voters — that’s all.
 They were the deserving elites, the real Americans with the superior culture.

 History echoes.